alfredapp/google-drive-workflow/README.md

 ## Usage

-Search the contents of your Google Drive via the Search Keyword (default: `gd`) or Folder Search Keyword (default: `gdf`).
+Search the contents of your Google Drive via the `gd` keyword.
+Filter for folders only with `gdf`.
 [Fallback Searches](https://www.alfredapp.com/help/features/default-results/fallback-searches/) are included.

 ![Alfred search for gd](Workflow/images/about/gd.png)